 At Onomatopee

-Image still by Alia Farid Chibayish, 2023, commissioned by The Vega Foundation and Doha Film Institute.
+Image still by Alia Farid - 'Chibayish', 2023, commissioned by The Vega Foundation and Doha Film Institute.
 Filmed in the southern marshlands of Iraq with Riad and Fatima Bahrani.
 Courtesy Sfeir-Semler Gallery.